[ STORY · HVAC TECHNICIAN · EXPLORING · ILLUSTRATIVE COMPOSITE ]

 What got her attention

 Her apartment's HVAC unit broke.
 She watched the tech work and asked questions.
-That night she opened YouTube and surfaced a tradeswoman in Phoenix talking about going from waitress to HVAC business owner over 7 years.
+That night she opened YouTube and surfaced a tradeswoman posting her business-build journey — going from waitress to HVAC business owner over 7 years.

 Maria did not need to be sold on the trades.
 She needed to understand the path.
 Specifically, whether she could enter HVAC with no experience, what entry pay looks like, what licensing her state requires, and what the EPA 608 is and when she needs it.